Ronak-Malik/leetcode-tracker-webapp-/README.md

 An AI-powered automated performance tracking platform that helps developers stay consistent and improve their LeetCode problem-solving journey through weekly reports and smart revision plans.

+⚙️ How user can used our applicatioon ?

+1. Login with google

+2. complete thier profile for leetotracker dashboard *enter their leetcode username
+   *and notification email on which they want update

+3. they redirect to their personal leetotracker dashboard

+4. now their work complete and they get their weekly report on their mentioned notification mail with a perfect revision plan and much more which enhance their productivity .

-🌟 What It Does
+🌟 What LeetOtracker Does

 LeetCode Tracker AI allows users to:

 🔐 Sign in using Google

-👤 Enter their LeetCode username & notification email
+👤 Enter their LeetCode username & notification email(on which they want their performance report every week)

-📊 Access a personalized performance dashboard
+📊 Access a personalized performance dashboard(every user have their own personal leetotracker dashboard where they can see their leetcode stats)

-📩 Receive automated weekly performance reports
+📩 Receive automated weekly performance reports(with problem breakdown , to-do plans , revision plan and more )

 🤖 Get AI-generated revision plans based on their activity